h0ek/crypto-cards/README.md

 # Description
 Basic list of crypto debit cards provider supporting cryptocurencies.
-For more details go to the dedicated page [Swap Cab](https://swap.cab/).

 Some of the URLs are my referral links.